IPL 2022: Mumbai Indians and Chennai Super Kings have a very different challenge on their hands

 It also perhaps indicated that CSK probably constructed a team keeping in mind the Chepauk pitch just to be faced with the challenge of playing at the batting paradise being dished at the Mumbai venues currently.

 While it is acceptable that Jadeja is being groomed under M S Dhoni’s watchful presence, he seems to be looking a little lost.
-Because he himself is patrolling the boundaries, Dhoni is calling the shots because he is closer to the auction and simply because he boasts of the merit to be able to impose.
+Because he himself is patrolling the boundaries, Dhoni is calling the shots because he is closer to the action and simply because he boasts of the merit to be able to impose.
 The questions around captaincy are already picking up steam in the press conferences but it also seems to be impacting his all-round prowess.

 Soon, he must not only lead the charge with the ball but also show why his batting ability urged people to suggest that he is one of the most improved cricketers in recent times.
 All while leading the side, by using the insights from Dhoni but doing things on his own too.